 Budget Summary

-Key Takeaways of Zero-Based Budgeting
+Key Takeaways of a Zero-Based Budget

 - Every Dollar Gets a Job: Zero-based budgeting means you give each dollar a role, so your income minus expenses and savings equals zero.